Boris Johnson resigns: It is painful to leave Downing Street, says PM

 He resisted calls to quit - including from newly-appointed Chancellor Nadhim Zahawi - for 48 hours until it became clear that he had lost the confidence of his party and could not continue.

+Speaking outside Downing Street, he said he had secured an "incredible mandate" in the 2019 general election, winning "the biggest Conservative majority since 1987".

-Speaking outside Downing Street, he said: "The reason I have fought so hard in the last few days to continue to deliver that mandate in person, was not just because I wanted to do so, because I felt it was my job, my duty, my obligation to you to do what we promised in 2019."
+"The reason I have fought so hard in the last few days to continue to deliver that mandate in person, was not just because I wanted to do so, because I felt it was my job, my duty, my obligation to you to do what we promised in 2019."

-"I regret not to have been successful in those arguments," he said but added that: "In politics, no one is remotely indispensable."
+"I regret not to have been successful in those arguments," he said but acknowledged that the will of his party was "clear".

+"In politics, no one is remotely indispensable," he said adding: "I want you to know how sad I am to be giving up the best job in the world, but them's the breaks."

 He said he was proud of his achievements in office citing taking the UK out of the EU, the government's response to Covid and rolling out the vaccine programme.